lucadealfaro/rpi_boot_camp/webcam/README.md

     wget http://www.web2py.com/examples/static/web2py_src.zip
     unzip web2py_src.zip

-A web2py application can consist of multiple apps; see the [web2py book](http://book.web2py.com) for more information.
+A web2py application can consist of multiple apps; see the [web2py book](http://www.web2py.com/book) for more information.
 We now need to link the viewcam app to the web2py server.

-    ln -s
+    ln -s ../../webcam/viewcam web2py/applications/

-### Starting the web server
+If you think the ../.. above doesn't make sense, so do I. But someone else sometime ago must have thought otherwise.
+Oh well.
+You can now start web2py manually:

+    python web2py/web2py.py -e -a banana -i 0.0.0.0 -p 8888

+If the IP address of your RPI is (for example) 192.168.1.163, point your browser to the URL [http://192.168.1.163:8888/viewcam/](http://192.168.1.163:8888/viewcam/).
+You should see the image periodically (and fast) updating.
+Congratulations!

+If you now want your webcam to start automatically at boot, you can do:

+    cd webcam
+    sudo cp scripts/web2py /etc/init.d
+    sudo chown root /etc/init.d/web2py
+    sudo chmod u+x /etc/init.d/web2py
+    sudo update-rc.d web2py defaults
+    sudo /etc/init.d/web2py start

+**Note:** *This is not secure.* You have started on the RPI a web server with password "banana".
+At the very least, change this password (*both* in the script above, and in scripts/web2py) to some password of your choice, and reinstall the auto-run script via:

+    sudo cp scripts/web2py /etc/init.d
+    sudo update-rc.d web2py defaults

+### Next steps

+The code that produces the information in the web page is in webcam/viewcam/controllers/default.py , and the code that produces the HTML page is in webcam/viewcam/views/default/index.html .

-You can start the web server man
+- You can learn more about the [Python interface to the RPI camera](https://picamera.readthedocs.io/en/release-1.10/).
+- You can learn more about [Web2Py](http://www.web2py.com/book).

+Happy coding!